vuesion/vuesion/docs/guide/test.md

 Your app is installed and runs in development mode, but does every component in the app work correctly?

-To check if all the features, components, services, etc. work as intended, you should run the tests suite with `npm run test:coverage`.
+To check if all the features, components, services, etc. work as intended, you should run the tests suite with `npm run test`.

 You will see something like this: